BlaqueDevs/se-assignment-day-5-technical-writing-and-review-Student1User/README.md

 - **Graphs and Charts** – Useful for showing trends, comparisons, or statistics in a visually appealing way.
 - **Screenshots** – Essential for software guides and tutorials to show users what to expect.

-Choosing the right visual depends on the type of information you're presenting and your audience's needs.

 ---